High-temperature series expansion of the dynamic Matsubara spin correlator: Conclusion and outlook

 Beyond the Heisenberg case, Dyn-HTE can be extended to models with broken or reduced spin rotation symmetry like the XXZ case.
 Likewise, also the fermionic (or bosonic) $t$-$J$-model which is prominently realized in cold-atom quantum simulation \cite{koepsell_microscopic_2021} should be considered.

-Finally, it would be interesting to aim the Dyn-HTE to more complex correlation functions (e.g.~for higher-order response) or improve the series convergence beyond the standard Padé approximants by implementing advanced ideas like, e.g., the homotopic action \cite{kim_homotopic_2021}.
+Here, existing treatments \cite{metznerLinkedclusterExpansionAtomic1991,perepelitsky_transport_2016} could be extended to higher expansion orders.